kitspace/1clickBOM/README.md

 ### Making a 1-click-BOM ###

+We are working on export utilities for various CAD programs in the [output_scripts][output_scripts] directory.

 You can copy and paste into the extension from a text editor or spread sheet program (LibreOffice, Excel).
 You must have a column for references, one for the quantity and at least one of: decription, part number or a retailer column.